Best Medical Assistant Schools in Texas

 Medical assistants work in clinics, doctors’ offices, and other healthcare facilities.
 They handle patient scheduling, take vital signs, assist with exams, manage records, and sometimes handle billing.
 You need both medical knowledge and good communication skills.

-According to the U.S. Bureau of Labor Statistics, medical assisting is a growing field with strong demand nationwide 1.
+According to the U.S. Bureau of Labor Statistics, medical assisting is a growing field with strong hiring needs across regions (varies) 1.

 Texas does not require a medical assistant license by law.
 But employers prefer candidates who completed a recognized training program and hold certification from a national organization.